Flybell/HTML-newspaper-for-e-readers/README.md

 # HTML newspaper for e-readers
-Crawls and scrapes a site (news, magazine, blog, etc) to compile a lightly formatted html file for conversion into PDF, EPUB, etc., by programs like Calibre.
+Crawls and scrapes a site (news, magazine, blog, etc) for articles to compile into a lightly formatted .html file for conversion into PDF, EPUB, etc., by programs like Calibre.
+Personal use case: the .html file is loaded into Calibre to convert into a .MOBI file for Kindle and a PDF file for a large e-reader.

 Output: a compiled HTML file
-* Table of Contents (hyperlinked)
+* Table of Contents (hyperlinked to article titles)
+* Date of issue
-* Articles (with back to TOC link)
+* Articles (with a back to TOC hyperlink at the end of each article)
 * Comments under a blog

 These scripts are highly specific to the publications they're targetting.
 They are thus not for general use.